nspady/jquery-placeholder-labels/README.md

 jquery-placeholder-labels
 =========================

-A jQuery plugin to mimic Chrome and Safari's handeling of the placeholder for unsupported browsers.
+A jQuery plugin to mimic Chrome, Firefox and Safari's handeling of the placeholder for unsupported browsers.
 The plugin functions by adding a label element on top of the input element.
-This way the placeholder text remains visable untill a character is entered.
+This way the placeholder text remains visable until a character is entered.

 Setup
 -----
 Required componenets for the plugin to function

-### CSS
-	/* Class added to placeholder text on focus */ .input-selected {
-		color: #aaa !important;
-	}

-	/* Styling of the placeholder */
-	.placeholder span {
-		position: absolute;
-		padding: 5px; /* Set to match your input styling */
-		color: #999; /* Color of the placeholder text */
-	}

 ### JS
 Include after jQuery is loaded

 	$( function() {
 		$("input[placeholder], textarea[placeholder]").placeholder_labels();
+	});

+### Options

+	$( function() {
+		$("input[placeholder], textarea[placeholder]").placeholder_labels({
+			blurColor  : '#aaa', //The color of the placeholder text when not in focus.
+Default: '#aaa' focusColor : '#bbb', //The color of the placeholder text when in focus.
+Default: '#bbb' labelClass : 'placeholder-lable' //Class added to the label which wraps the placeholder span });
 	});

 ### Example label and text area